Rosetta Stone of Neural Mass Models: Next-generation models (NMM2)

-A major step forward is the exact reduction of all‑to‑all QIF networks with heterogeneous excitabilities to two macroscopic ODEs for population firing rate $r(t)$ and mean membrane potential $v(t)$ (via the QIF–$\theta$ transform and the Ott–Antonsen manifold).
-This is the Montbrió–Pazó–Roxin (MPR) theory \cite{montbrioMacroscopicDescriptionNetworks2015}; see also reviews and extensions \cite{coombesNextGenerationNeural2019,byrneNextgenerationNeuralMass2020,coombesNextGenerationNeural2023,ruffiniAnalysisExtensionExact2022,clusellaComparisonExactHeuristic2023,bickUnderstandingDynamicsBiological2020}.
+The mathematical foundation for these exact reductions was laid by the analysis of theta-neuron networks via the Ott--Antonsen ansatz: Luke, Barreto \& So~\cite{luke2013complete} provided the complete classification of macroscopic behaviour for heterogeneous theta-neuron networks, and So, Luke \& Barreto~\cite{so2014networks} extended this analysis to networks with non-trivial topologies, in both cases obtaining low-dimensional ODEs for collective phase coherence.
+Because the QIF and theta-neuron models are equivalent under the standard quadratic-to-theta change of variables $V = \tan(\theta/2)$, these reductions and the parallel reduction of QIF networks via the same Ott--Antonsen manifold capture the same macroscopic dynamics expressed in different coordinate systems.
+Montbri\'o, Paz\'o \& Roxin~\cite{montbrioMacroscopicDescriptionNetworks2015} (henceforth MPR) reformulated the reduction directly in physiological coordinates --- population firing rate $r(t)$ and mean membrane potential $v(t)$ --- yielding the two macroscopic ODEs that anchor the present section.
+The QIF coordinate system is convenient because it expresses the macroscopic dynamics directly in terms of measurable observables ($r$, $v$); the theta coordinate system is convenient for the underlying Ott--Antonsen analysis.
+NMM2 inherits results from both lines of work; see also subsequent reviews and extensions~\cite{coombesNextGenerationNeural2019,byrneNextgenerationNeuralMass2020,coombesNextGenerationNeural2023,ruffiniAnalysisExtensionExact2022,clusellaComparisonExactHeuristic2023,bickUnderstandingDynamicsBiological2020}.
 In the MPR framework, the steady‐state relationship between firing rate \(r\) and mean voltage \(v\) defines a \emph{sigmoid‐type} input–output curve (i.e., a static transfer function).
 However, when the full two‐dimensional dynamical system is considered (with \(r(t)\) and \(v(t)\) evolving in time), the effective gain becomes \emph{state‐ and history‐dependent}, rather than being a fixed static curve.

-Positive self‑coupling ($J\!\uparrow$) shifts fixed points to higher rates and can bring the system closer to resonant/oscillatory regimes, aligning with the intuition that denser local recurrence enhances responsiveness to weak, spatially uniform drives (e.g., uniform electric fields) \cite{montbrioMacroscopicDescriptionNetworks2015, Byrne2020}.
+Positive self‑coupling ($J$) shifts fixed points to higher rates and can bring the system closer to resonant/oscillatory regimes, aligning with the intuition that denser local recurrence enhances responsiveness to weak, spatially uniform drives (e.g., uniform electric fields) \cite{montbrioMacroscopicDescriptionNetworks2015,Byrne2020}.
 Exact mean‑field extensions capture synaptic filtering, electrical coupling, and other biophysics \cite{Devalle:2017aa,ruffiniAnalysisExtensionExact2022,clusellaComparisonExactHeuristic2023}, and have been leveraged to model working‑memory circuits with short‑term plasticity \cite{taherExactNeuralMass2020}.